75+ Incredible Cryptocurrency Statistics (2023)

 There are over 425 million cryptocurrency users worldwide (Statista)

-Nigeria has the highest crypto adoption rate in the world (Statista)
+Nigeria and Turkey have the highest crypto adoption rate in the world (Statista)

-Data from 2022 suggests that 45% of Nigerians own or using cryptocurrency.
-Other countries with high crypto adoption rates are Thailand (44%), Turkey (40%), and Argentina (35%).
+Data from 2023 suggests that 47% of Nigerians and Turks own or use cryptocurrency.
+Other countries with high crypto adoption rates are the UAE (31%), Indonesia (29%), and Brazil (28%).
 Only 16% of Americans own or use crypto.

 Over half of Americans aged 18-34 plan to buy Bitcoin in the near future (BlockchainCapital)

 Attitudes toward Bitcoin are trending up in the US.
 That optimism is spearheaded by young Americans, 55% of which anticipate buying Bitcoin by 2025.
 As of 2020, 34% of American adults planned on buying Bitcoin over the next 5 years.
 That’s up from 19% in 2017.

 82% of American crypto owners own Bitcoin (Statista)